Ricardicus/ric-script/README.md

 Not sure what target there will be yet.

-test.ric contains a program with OK syntax.
+The samples folder contains ric scripts with OK syntax.

 # Build